Pollokshaws: Landmarks

 Pollokshaws Burgh Hall on Pollokshaws Road, built in 1895–98 by architect Robert Rowand Anderson in the Scots renaissance style, was originally the municipal headquarters of the independent burgh before passing into the ownership of Glasgow Corporation following annexation.
 Now a Category A listed building, it was closed by the council in the 1990s but subsequently reopened for community use by a charitable trust.

-Sir John Stirling Maxwell Primary School, located on Bengal Street / Christian Street, is a standalone red sandstone building by architect John H Hamilton and built in 1906-07.
-The site of the school was previously donated by local philanthropic landowner Sir John Stirling Maxwell, after whom the school is named.
-The school was closed in June 2011 and despite local pressure and campaigns the building has been allowed to rot and is now derelict.
+Sir John Stirling Maxwell Primary School, located on Bengal Street / Christian Street, was a standalone red sandstone building by architect John H Hamilton, completed in 1907.
+The site of the school was previously donated by local philanthropic landowner Sir John Stirling Maxwell, after whom it was named.
+The school was closed in June 2011 and despite local pressure and campaigns the building was allowed to rot and stood derelict for some years.
+It was demolished in 2023 after being deemed structurally unsafe beyond repair, with the council promising to save and re-use some of its features in a future project.

 Pollokshaws Clock Tower, located on Pleasance Street, is the surviving part of the old Town House, built in 1803.
 There was a ground-floor school with a court-room and a police cell above it.
 From 1818, the Town House building also housed a library.

 The Pollokshaws Burgh Charter empowered the council to hold courts for the trial both of civil actions and criminal offences.
 A jail to incarcerate local wrongdoers was built in 1845.
 After the 1912 annexation of Pollokshaws Burgh to the City of Glasgow, most of the Town House was demolished and only a public campaign managed to save the remaining Clock Tower.

-The Round Toll is a circular building now located on the central island of the roundabout of the same name.
+The Round Toll is a circular building now located on the central island of the roundabout of the same name (junction of B762 Barrhead Road / Nether Auldhouse Road and B769 Pollokshaws Road / Thornliebank Road).
 Built around 1820 as a tollbooth, it is the only surviving example of this type of building in the area, others having been lost to road development, and a rare example of an older building in Pollokshaws following 20th century slum clearance and redevelopment.
 It is now Category B listed.
 Following the abolition of road tolls in the 1880s it served as a carriage hire premises, a pub, and latterly as a private house up until the 1950s.
 It was subsequently used for council storage but is now vacant and isolated on the roundabout.